JochiRaider/VPI_FS_project/README.md

 ### Prerequisites

-This is the only non standard library you need to use the software.
+This is the only non-standard library you need to use the software.
 * GitHub3
   ```sh
    pip install github3.py